-Health state utilities were based primarily on the work of Stewart et al. (Stewart, 2005), who elicited preferences from men over 60 years of age, half of whom had been diagnosed with prostate cancer.
-These utilities were obtained using the standard gamble method and included utilities for urinary, gastrointestinal, and sexual side effects of treatment alone or in any possible combination.
-Utilities for men without symptoms but with untreated, recurrent, and metastatic disease were also reported, as were those for symptoms occurring during treatment itself.
+Health state utilities were based primarily on the work of Stewart et al. (Stewart, 2005; personal communication, 2009), who elicited preferences from men over 60 years of age, half of whom had been diagnosed with prostate cancer.
+Utilities were obtained using the time-tradeoff method and included utilities for urinary, gastrointestinal, and sexual side effects of treatment alone or in any possible combination.
+Utilities for men without symptoms but with untreated, recurrent, and metastatic disease were also reported.